 One of the great traditions of the Rye Country Day community is the annual Festival Chorus concert in January.

 The Upper School Concert Choir combines with an adult choir of parents, faculty, alumni and friends to form the Festival Chorus.
-Along with full orchestra, we perform a major work from the choral repertoire.
+Along with full orchestra, we perform a major works from the choral repertoire.